 Spent banana leaves can be composted at home if they are free from disease.
 Diseased leaves should be discarded or sent to a municipal hot composting facility.

 There are other times you may need to prune your banana tree.
 If its leaves show telltale signs of disease, insect damage, suckers, splitting, discoloration, dryness, or wilting, then cutting away dying or yellow leaves may help restore the tree to better health.
-In addition, if leaves of the banana tree rub up against the bananas, crop yield and the tree’s ability to produce fruits can be inhibited, so those banana leaves can be cut away.
+In addition, if the leaves of the banana tree rub up against the bananas, crop yield and the tree’s ability to produce fruits can be inhibited, so those banana leaves can be cut away at any point during the year.

 Further, if a banana tree is exposed to overly dry or cold weather, its health can be impacted.
 Banana trees only do well in zones 9 and 10, including areas such as South Florida.